Luisbaduy97/PigSkin-CNN/README.md

 After the network training it was validated with a set of 9912 and an accuracy of 85% was obtained, the weights were saved in a file and uploaded to a python file to develop a system capable of identifying new images from the hyperparameters obtained by the convolutional nueronal network.

 This project was made with :heart: by
-<a href='https://github.com/Luisbaduy97/PigSkin-CNN/blob/master/main.pdf'>Luis Navarrete-Baduy, Angel Carrillo-Bermejo and Nidiyare Hevia-Montiel</a>
+<a href='https://github.com/Luisbaduy97/PigSkin-CNN/blob/master/main.pdf' target="_blank">Luis Navarrete-Baduy, Angel Carrillo-Bermejo and Nidiyare Hevia-Montiel</a>